Montclair Mosquito Control

 Unlike companies that lock you into binding contracts, we believe in earning your business through results.
-You can cancel anytime with 30 days notice if you’re not satisfied with our service.
+You can cancel anytime with 30 days notice if you are not satisfied with our service.
 Our registered technicians handle everything from initial inspection to follow-up treatments, ensuring consistent quality every step of the way.

 Our treatment methodology begins with a detailed inspection of your property to map out mosquito activity zones.
 Licensed technicians examine shaded areas, standing water sources, and vegetation where mosquitoes typically rest during daylight hours.
-This site-specific risk assessment helps us target our applications exactly where they’ll have the most impact.
+This site-specific risk assessment helps us target our applications exactly where they will have the most impact.

 Using a backpack sprayer, we apply a combination of adulticide for immediate population reduction and growth regulator to disrupt the mosquito life cycle.
 The targeted application focuses on shrubs, ivy patches, deck areas, and other exterior surfaces where mosquitoes congregate.
 Because mosquitoes spend most of their time resting in vegetation, treating these areas creates effective residual protection.